ardasaritas/claw/README.md

 main.cpp
 ```

-You can open the folder in VSCode and immediately press **F5** to build and run your C code.
+You can open the folder in VSCode and immediately start building, running, debugging your C code.

 ---